 “But after I finished my Business Studies degree I was keen to get some professional services experience on my CV so I asked my father if I could come in as an intern to his Accountancy Partnership.”
 Conor was initially hesitant when approached however, after some persuasion and the support of partner Brian Geraghty (who joined Crowe from Phelan Prescott + Co with Neil), his father relented and Neil joined the practice in 2003.

 Neil quickly found his feet, enjoying the variety of work, the interaction with clients and the social life working alongside a young team.
 He worked under the tutelage of Brian for a period until his father felt he was ‘broken in enough’ to work alongside him and his clients.
 “Phelan Prescott was a great place to build my practice and I always had huge admiration for my father’s loyalty to his clients and, in turn, the regard they held him in.
 He really is the stereotypical trusted advisor with clients going back some 50 years to his first days.
-That is not to say working with family doesn’t have its moments sometimes!”
+That is not to say working with family didn’t have its moments sometimes!”

 His first child Rose was born in late 2016 and in Neil’s own words she timed her arrival perfectly, just before the personal tax deadline.
 “It changes your perspective on life, fuelling you with even more motivation to succeed, to provide for your family.
 A new sense of responsibility.”